Benefit of savings!

 35% of South Africans pay their loans irregularly and/or when they can.
 There is also an increase in the number of people who are only making their minimum repayment on credit cards*

-Whether you’re trying to pay off debt related to credit cards, personal or student loans, there are ways to save and pay your debts.
+Whether you’re trying to pay off debt related to credit cards, personal or student loans, there are ways to start saving and pay your debts.

 Here are a few methods that could help you: